-Oxycodone is a highly prevalent medication prescribed to millions of Americans annually.
+Oxycodone is a highly prevalent medication prescribed to millions of Americans each year.
 A form of opioid, a substance that responds to opioid receptors within the brain, this class of drug is most frequently offered after surgeries and other medical procedures.
-While effective at fighting moderate to severe pain, oxycodone has a devastating side effect that affects over 2 million Americans each year: addiction.
+While effective at fighting moderate to severe pain, oxycodone has a devastating side effect, affecting over 2 million Americans every year, addiction.

 Like other drugs in its class, oxycodone is prescribed in both hospital and outpatient settings to manage painful conditions.
 As an opioid, oxycodone functions by attaching to the mu, kappa, and delta receptors within the brain.
 This mechanism affects the central nervous system by altering both physical and emotional perceptions of pain.
 Patients who take opioid medications like oxycodone often feel euphoric, carefree, and pain-free.
 Similar to heroin in form and function, a few weeks of use are all it takes to set the foundation for addiction.